By Alice || Edited by Go Ask Alice Editorial Team || Last edited Aug 05, 2024

 Pea-Boy

-Before you get all bummed out or try to treat symptoms, it’s best to get help identifying the real culprit for your pea-sized bumps.
-Though it may feel awkward, know that health care providers are trained professionals can properly diagnose and treat these types of conditions — which will hopefully also relieve your worry!
+It’s also possible you might not have any of these—this list doesn’t cover all the reasons for a case of the bumps.
+Before you get all bummed out (pun intended!) or try to treat symptoms yourself, consider getting some help identifying the real culprit for your pea-sized bumps.
+Though it may feel awkward to bare your butt, know that health care providers are trained professionals, who are focusing on your body in a strictly medical and professional way.
+They can properly diagnose and treat these types of conditions, which may help provide you with some much needed relief!